Nurse Licensing and Licensing Info for Travel Nurses

 eNLC Member States

-An Enhanced Nurse Licensure Compact (eNLC) state is a participating state in the compact state alliance, allowing any nurse who resides in one to practice in 39 states with nurse licensing.
-(2-2-2023) To be eligible for the eNLC, you must have proof of residency in one of the compact states as well as a current RN license in that state.
+An Enhanced Nurse Licensure Compact (eNLC) state is a participating state in the compact state alliance, allowing any nurse who resides in one to practice in 42 jurisdictions with nurse licensing.
+(6-2024) To be eligible for the eNLC, you must have proof of residency in one of the compact states as well as a current RN license in that state.

 Alabama